A guide for payday lenders

 If your advertisements about payday loans (both verbal and written) mention the cost of borrowing, the loan amount advanced, the repayment of the loan, or the term of a payday loan agreement, then specific additional information must also be included.

 - maximum allowable cost of borrowing

 - cost of borrowing expressed as an annual percentage rate

 This information must be clear, understandable and prominent, and in a form that allows the borrower to keep it.

-Consumers can submit complaints about payday lenders to the Ministry of Government and Consumer Services.
+Consumers can submit complaints about payday lenders to the Ministry of Public and Business Service Delivery.

 If a complaint is filed against your business, the ministry may request additional information from you.
 By law, you must provide the requested information to the ministry.

 The Registrar under the Payday Loans Act, 2008 and anyone designated by the Registrar, can inspect your business to: